Pennsylvania Society of Miniature Painters: Exhibitions

 The society held annual exhibitions from 1902 through 1951.
 From 1909 onward, PSMP exhibitions were held concurrently with The Pennsylvania Academy of Fine Arts annual Water Color Exhibition.
 Beginning in 1913, both exhibitions were published together in a shared catalogue.

 An analysis of the annual exhibitions between 1902 and 1922 demonstrates the society’s strong representation of women artists.
 In many years, women made up more than 90% of the total exhibiting artists.

 While catalogues for the years 1902, 1903, 1904, and 1905 have not been located, surviving documentation from 1906 through 1922 includes detailed records of artists, dates, and venues.

-The PSMP also participated in national miniature exhibitions like the 1933 "A Centry of Progress" exhibition in Chicago, IL.
+The PSMP also participated in national miniature exhibitions like the 1933 "A Century of Progress" exhibition in Chicago, IL.

 Leadership

 Emily Drayton Taylor served as president of the society from its founding in 1901 until its final exhibition in 1951.
 Anna Margaretta Archambault, a miniature painter and author, served as secretary for many years.